Airport Express (MTR): In-town check-in

-Airport Express passengers flying with Cathay Pacific, Hong Kong Airlines, Qantas or Singapore Airlines are able to use the in-town check-in service at Hong Kong Station or Kowloon Station (Hong Kong Station only for Singapore Airlines passengers).
+Airport Express passengers flying with Cathay Pacific, China Airlines, Hong Kong Airlines, Mandarin Airlines, Qantas or Singapore Airlines are able to use the in-town check-in service at Hong Kong Station or Kowloon Station (Hong Kong Station only for China Airlines, Mandarin Airlines and Singapore Airlines passengers).
 This includes receiving boarding passes, and checking in luggage, both services usually performed at the airport.
 This allows travellers to spend time in the city without having to carry their luggage before travelling to the airport bags-free.
 Each train has a special baggage container car and the checked baggage is scanned in bulk by a mechanised automatic explosive detection system.
 Upon reaching the airport, baggage is automatically transferred from the express to the traveller's flight.
 In-town check in is also offered for a greater variety of airlines at both Hong Kong and Kowloon stations.

 Baggage trolleys, wide fare gates, and free porter services are available at all stations except AsiaWorld–Expo (only one per exit) to assist passengers with baggage.